AI in loyalty programs

 Driving profitable growth or just faster campaigns?

-Retail and subscription-based businesses are investing heavily in artificial intelligence.
-AI in loyalty programs is used to predict purchase behavior, detect churn risk, optimize offers in real time and personalize communication across apps and email.
+Many retail and subscription-based businesses are investing heavily in artificial intelligence.
+In loyalty programs, AI is used to predict purchase patterns, detect churn risk, optimize offers, and make communication more personal.
+Even so, profitability often does not increase in line with the investment.

 Campaign or lifecycle economics?